ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

+>- Go to the Azure Portal
+>- Navigate to your fecth order Function App (`func-ftch-lab-[randomId]`).
+>- Clixk on the `FetchOrdes` function
-Open the function in the Azure portal and click on `Get function URL`.
+>- Click on `Get function URL`.
 A side panel should open.
-You can take any URL because for this lab, we disabled the key.
+>- You can take any URL because for this lab, we disabled the key.

 ![Get function's URL](assets/lab2/getfunctionurl.png)